ezzing/3DLayout-documentation/3-Communication.md

     layout.getRoofInfo(id, callback);

-Returns some roof information for a given building.id]
+Returns roof information for a given building.id]

 The data returned is: